mvsoom/gedankenpolizei/QA.md

 Trial-and-error, heuristics and also some more principled ideas, such as random walks in embedded space.
 Credit where credit is due, I was pleasantly surprised at Gemini's usefulness and companionship during this research.

-To make `gedankenpolizei` possible, debug-able and operatable, I designed some components which some may find innovative or helpful for their own artistic LLM research.
+To make `gedankenpolizei` possible, debug-able and operatable, I designed some components which some may find innovative or helpful for their own LLM research.

 - The concept of three levels of semantic information: SLOW, FAST, NOW; each moving at different speeds in embedded space.
 - A module for Reddit scraping and vetting tools which are reusable and robust.
 Used for SLOW.